-When I visit a large organization to chat about machine identity protection, they usually have a specific goal in mind.
+When I visit a large organization to chat about machine identity management, they usually have a specific goal in mind.
 Often, they are interested in managing their public TLS, and maybe their Microsoft Certificate Authority (CA).
-The teams focus on what they know, and often admit they don’t even really want to know what they don’t know: the problem of protecting machine identities is too big and too scary to address.
+The teams focus on what they know, and often admit they don’t even really want to know what they don’t know: the problem of managing machine identities is too big and too scary to address.
 I find this “Ostrich mentality” a strange approach to risk mitigation, but it comes from teams that are heavily laden with the certificate burden already.

-The idea of moving to an automated state to protect machine identities with minimal (even zero) touch is very attractive, but it’s the concept of the one-time cleanup of the mess that’s daunting.
-More often than not, they are not even thinking about the full spectrum of machine identities that they need to protect.
+The idea of moving to an automated state to manage machine identities with minimal (even zero) touch is very attractive, but it’s the concept of the one-time cleanup of the mess that’s daunting.
+More often than not, they are not even thinking about the full spectrum of machine identities that they need to manage.
 So, when I ask them what else they need to manage, I’m often met with a sense of hopelessness.
 The problem is getting worse every day, and the risk to the business is increasing every day as well.

 Many times, when I ask about DevOps, the operational or security teams (even at C level) are not actually aware of what is happening in the business units.
 DevOps is sort of like the secret-men-and-women of the organization, and nobody knows quite what those folks do except that they produce great content for the business.

 To help them understand the full scope of their machine identities, I like to share a real-life example that makes it more relatable to what they are experiencing.
 My illustration may go something like this: